-Please use links to your own work only rather than references that have informed your work.
+Please use links to your own work.
+References that have informed your work cannot be used as evidence.

 13. Can I use a testimonial as evidence?

 Testimonials can be used as evidence where the report or presentation submitted by the practitioner does not have the practitioner's name on it.
 The testimonial can then confirm that the piece of evidence used was written by the practitioner.
 Please see Appendix F